Sign up to our Newsletter

 • Writing skills: writing clear and accurate reports is important to the progression of any case and can help in future investigations

-• Logic: to be able to prevent emotion from clouding your judgement on difficult cases
+• Logic: to be able to prevent emotion from clouding your judgment on difficult cases

 As a detective, you can expect to investigate crimes you’ll never forget.
 Depending on the specialty you pursue, you may handle homicides, robberies, or gang violence cases that are emotionally draining and traumatizing.